rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 Invest a small amount of work to gather data to validate your project assumptions and goals in order to save a lot more wasted effort in the long run.

-- Dropbox used a video to showcase the target app behaviour to measure user interest, without building an actual prototype.
+- Dropbox used a video to showcase the target app behavior to measure user interest, without building an actual prototype.
 - 42Floors used mock up pages in their site to test out 8 different designs with users and only select the winning design for production.
 - Asana created a sign up form button to gather user clicks response before deciding to implement sign up feature.